What is my Council Tax band?

 *Adult Social Care funding

-The Secretary of State offered the option to charge an adult social care precept of up to three percent for 2021-2022 which was approved by Parliament.
+The Secretary of State for Levelling Up, Housing and Communities offered the option to charge an adult social care precept of up to 2.0% for 2023-24 which was approved by Parliament.